 You may have read that meditation may be able to bring fantastic benefits with practice, but you feel sceptical.
 How could sitting and doing nothing have all these benefits?
 The good news is that now numerous scientific research articles prove many of the benefits of sitting down and calming your mind through meditation.
 So much so, that they're arguing that meditation rewires the very structures of your brain.
 Here are some findings that show how meditation rewires the brain.

-A study done by Harvard affiliated researchers at the Massachusetts General Hospital proved that after eight weeks of mindfulness meditation participants saw measurable changes in brain regions associated with stress, empathy, memory, and sense of self.
+A study done by Harvard affiliated researchers at the Massachusetts General Hospital demonstrated that after just eight weeks of mindfulness meditation participants saw measurable changes in brain regions associated with stress, empathy, memory, and sense of self.

-After the eight weeks of mindfulness meditation, the amount of grey matter within the hippocampus was seen to have risen.
+The study showed that after eight weeks of mindfulness meditation, the amount of grey matter within the hippocampus seemed to increase.
 The hippocampus is the region of the brain associated with learning and memory.

-Studies have shown that the amygdala, the region of the brain associated with anxiety and stress, reduced in volume in people that meditated.
+Studies have shown that the amygdala, the region of the brain associated with anxiety and stress, may reduce in volume in people that meditated.

-Grey matter was also seen to accumulate in areas such as the prefrontal cortex, the part of the brain associated with problem-solving and emotional control.
+The grey matter appeared to accumulate in areas such as the prefrontal cortex, the part of the brain associated with problem-solving and emotional control.